27. Jul 2018

 No one should know your passphrase except you.
 Don't tell it to anyone including your boss, your sysadmin or helpdesk, your wife, your parents, your kids etc. There is no legitimate reason for anyone to ask for your passphrase.
 Technically, even the system that you are using it for does not have your passphrase in its original form – instead it "hashes" it and stores its cryptographically protected copy.

-Never write down your passphrases on paper or in a clear text (unencrypted) file.
+Never write down your passwords on paper or in a clear text (unencrypted) file.
 Password-protected Excel is not encrypted.
 Password-protected archive is not properly encrypted.
 Only use trustworthy password managers if needed.
 The exception to this rule are of course 2FA recovery keys, which you should definitely print out and store in a secure physical place.

 Strong passwords are long, complex, and unique.
 This means they should be longer than 12 characters, contain different types of characters (letters, digits, special characters), and be different for every service, web-site or system you use.
 Passwords should not be based on simple words that could be found in dictionaries.
 Passwords shall not be cognitive, that means they have to be based on something else than data about the user or the system.
 Otherwise, information related to the user or the system could and will help an attacker guess the password.